-Looking back on Astracon I’d blame the poor results on sub-par execution, specifically, a lack of attention to results, inattention to culture creating division and distrust between teams, constant shifting focus, and way too much money too soon.
+Looking back on Astracon I’d blame the poor results on sub par execution, specifically, a lack of attention to results, an inattention to culture which resulted in division and distrust between teams, constant shifting focus, and way too much money too soon.
 There was no maleficence.

 So during my “consulting” time, I was lucky enough to land a non-paid, room-and-board-only, consulting gig as a crew member on Atlantica.
 A $1.5 million, Hinckley Southwester 42 making its way from its winter home in Annapolis Maryland to its summer home at Seal Harbor, Maine.

 That night we anchored nearby.
 On day three we sailed and anchored overnight in Cape May Harbor.
 The next day we sailed night and day up the coast of New Jersey.
-Running shifts of three hours on watch and three hours off and as we entered New York Harbor my mobile rang.
+Running shifts of three hours on watch and three hours off.
+As we entered New York Harbor, about 10 minutes after sailing under the Verrazano Narrows Bridge, my mobile rang.

 I groggily answered, “Hello (because that’s what I say when I answer the phone, pre-smart-phone and caller ID and I’m groggy)?”

 Voice on the other end of the line, “Hi Glen, It’s Richard Fox (Richard was a former fellow board member of Astracon and a General Partner at Cross Atlantic Venture Partners).

 Me, “Hey Richard, how the heck are you?”

 Richard replied, “Glen, you know I was happy with how you handled things at Astracon.
 I have another challenge with one of my Portfolio companies.
 I’d like to talk to you about joining the board of Ikimbo.”

 And that’s when I was introduced to one of DC’s former Darlings….
 Ikimbo.